ashus014/DataStructures4Life/src/Hashing/README-Hashing.txt

 m = no. of slots in hashTable
 n = no. of keys to be inserted

-Load Factor means how big you want your hash table to be, usually recommended keeping it small.
+Load Factor (alpha) means how big you want your hash table to be, usually recommended keeping it small.
 Load factor = n/m

 Double Hashing